tiagofrepereira2012/ivector_example/README.rst

   $ ./bin/cmphistmodel_lbptop.py

-The performance results will be calculated for each LBP-TOP planes and it combinations.
+The performance results will be calculated for each LBP-TOP planes and the combinations XT+YT and XY+XT+YT.

 To see all the options for the scripts `mkhistmodel_lbptop.py` and `cmphistmodels_lbptop.py`, just type `--help` at the command line.